Home » Marketing » Inbound Marketing – How to Generate Measurable Results

 Who does what and when?
 Nothing reasonable is usually done without a clear timetable and responsible people.
 Thus, scheduling can be even the most critical part of the entire design process.

 Measure the results at regular intervals.
 For example, have a meeting with the marketing and sales departments on the first Monday of each month.
 In that meeting, discuss the results from the previous month and plan the development tasks for the following.

-However, as a concrete example, it is probably the easiest way to use our own inbound marketing as an example.
-On our website, one can find guides, sales school, and other conversion points such as a possibility to join a mailing list, booking a time for demo, and a possibility to ask for a contact.
+However, as a concrete example, it’s probably the easiest way to use our own inbound marketing as an example.
+On our website, one can find guides, and other conversion points such as a possibility to join a mailing list, booking a time for demo, and a possibility to ask for a contact.
 We use especially Facebook and Instagram, but also LinkedIn, Google Ads and search engine optimization to drive traffic to these conversion points.